opendroneid/wireshark-dissector/README.md

 Wireshark dissector plugin to parse and analyze captured Open Drone ID packets

-It currently only supports Wi-Fi Beacon, with changes on the way for Wi-Fi NAN and Bluetooth
+It currently only supports Wi-Fi Beacon and Wi-Fi NAN.
+Bluetooth will be next.

 ### Guide